 Signs that Vermouth Has Gone Bad

-Signs for Checking the Spoilage of Vermouth are quite different when compared to regular products.
+Signs to check why does vermouth go bad, are quite different when compared to regular products.
 Differences in aroma, flavor, and taste are an indication that something went wrong with Vermouth and it’s time to discard it.
-A leaky bottle can cause damage to vermouth completely.
+A leaky bottle can cause damage to the vermouth.
 Thus seal it tightly after every use to extend shelf life.

-Factors that indicate the Vermouth Degradation are as such
+Check the vermouth expiration date and then check the factors that indicate the Vermouth Degradation is as such

 Microbial Spoilage: Bacteria and mold are usually attracted to moist environments.
 Alcohol and Aromatic Herbs existing in Vermouth will fight microbial growth.
 However, bacteria and mold can come in opened bottles.